The 12 Best Natural Shampoos Your Hair Needs

 Why Is DIY Natural Shampoo The Best Choice You’ll Ever Make?

-The answer to this is really simple – because they don’t contain any of the harmful chemicals I mentioned above.
+The answer to this is really simple -- because they don’t contain any of the harmful chemicals I mentioned above.
 But it doesn’t stop there.
-DIY Natural shampoo is generally considered a non-irritant product, and is safe to use on a variety of different hair types and across all ages.
-It won’t burn, dry or make you scalp itch and It’ll help to stimulate your hair in ways that would never be possible with chemical shampoos.
+DIY Natural shampoo is generally considered a non-irritant product.
+Therefore, it is safe to use on a variety of different hair types and across all ages.
+It won’t burn, dry or make your scalp itch.
+It’ll help stimulate your hair in ways that would never be possible with chemical shampoos.

 What Is Dry Shampoo?

-Dry shampoo is just that – shampoo in a dry form.
+Dry shampoo is just that -- shampoo in a dry form.
 They can come in the form of powders, aerosol spray cans or even in liquid form not unlike a hand sanitizer you might have seen in a bathroom or at your local supermarket.
-They have been around for a while and are generally used in situations where there isn’t much regular access to clean water (such as camping or hiking) or to help lengthen the period of time between washes.
+When there isn’t much regular access to clean water (such as camping or hiking), many use dry shampoos.
+People also use dry shampoos to extend the period of time between washes.

-The problem with most dry shampoos is that they generally strip your hair of their natural oils, and leave your hair feeling dry and irritable.
-This is because they contain chemicals that help to remove the oils from your hair – such as the sulfates and parabens as I mentioned earlier.
+The problem with most dry shampoos is that they generally strip your hair of their natural oils.
+This leaves your hair feeling dry and irritable.
+Your hair feels this way since dry shampoos contain chemicals that help to remove the oils from your hair (such as the sulfates and parabens, as I mentioned earlier).

-They are largely designed to do this and are often very damaging on sensitive scalps and lighter hair types.
-Many people have also complained that using dry shampoo regularly leads to a buildup of a white residue in your scalp which can leave a lasting stain or discoloration on the surface of your hair or scalp.
+They are made to do this and are very often damaging to sensitive scalps and lighter hair types.
+Many people complain that using dry shampoo regularly leads to a buildup of a white residue in their scalp.
+This can leave a lasting stain or discoloration on the surface of the hair or scalp.

 Thankfully, there are natural alternatives, herbal recipes and DIY methods that you can utilize as a replacement for these chemical products.
-They’re usually more cost-effective in the long run, or even cheaper (if you go the DIY route) and can really help to keep your hair healthy and pristine when you don’t have the time to wash and treat your hair, or you simply don’t have the facilities.
+They’re usually more cost-effective in the long run, or even cheaper (if you go the DIY route).
+They can also really help your hair stay healthy and pristine when you don’t have the time to wash and treat your hair, or when you simply don’t have the facilities.
 Keep reading for some helpful tips to get you started.

 Dry DIY Natural Shampoo Recipe

-Making your own organic, fully natural dry shampoo at home couldn’t be easier and shouldn’t take you more than an afternoon – or less for that matter.
-It’s a really easy process to follow and will help you to retain healthier, stronger and more balanced hair without the downside of having to get it wet regularly or use harmful chemicals.
-This means that you can retain your hair’s natural body and color for a longer period of time.
+Making your own organic, fully natural dry shampoo at home couldn’t be easier and faster.
+It will help you have healthier and stronger hair, without having to wet it regularly or use harmful chemicals.
+You can retain your hair’s natural body and color for a longer period of time.
 What you will need: